 Locals took great interest in us and we had the pleasure of meeting quite a few during our stay in Mardin.
 Our english sparked attention wherever we went, and we were constantly met with friendly curiosity, the ever-present question of, “where are you from?” and invitations for tea.
 We met the persistent ice cream boy who demanded we stop by for a chat every time we passed his cart (he still texts Scott), we met a group of teenage boys who shared their liter of soda with us while attempting to speak English, and we met a young doctor through the couchsurfing network.

-I’ve been thinking about the displays of hospitality and the welcoming nature of the people we met in Mardin.
-I have some ideas - firstly, they are kind and sincere people, secondly, they take pride in their culture, thirdly it’s a culture that assumes less privacy - people sit outdoors inviting conversation with neighbors, extended family members come and go - it’s like the homes have a revolving door.
-Sometimes people sit in silence together, just appreciating the company of others, not feeling a need to be entertaining but just cherishing the time spent together.
-I think the concept of privacy may be more of a western construct, (maybe in response to an overly stimulating life? maybe a result of living in homes larger than our social species was meant for?).
+I’ve been thinking about the displays of hospitality and the welcoming nature of the people we met in Mardin and I have some ideas where it may stem from - first and foremost, they are kind and sincere people, secondly, they take pride in their culture, thirdly I think it’s a culture that assumes less privacy - people sit outdoors inviting conversation with neighbors, extended family members come and go - it’s like the homes have a revolving door.
+Sometimes people sit in silence together, appreciating the company of others and not feeling a need to be entertaining but just cherishing the time spent together.
+I think the concept of privacy may be more of a western construct maybe in response to an overly stimulating life or the result of living in homes larger than our social species was meant for?
 For example, large suburban homes isolate individuals from neighbors and some houses are so large you can go hours without seeing family members.
 I also think that in the States we are plagued by a chronic need for “busy-ness” - if we’re busy, we’re productive and therefore '“useful”.
 We are a country that values productivity, perhaps sometimes at the expense of other virtues like the connection that can be built through shared idleness.

 Our plea was successful and the night before we were to leave Mardin we met with a guy living locally who had an interest in helping animals.
 We met for tea in the Old City and he told us about himself.
 He was born in Syria but now lived as a refugee in Turkey.
 Due to his refugee status he had difficulty finding a job, despite being highly educated in engineering and fluent in English (self-taught).
 He has not been able to return to Syria for six years.
 He has not seen his family, his parents, his brothers or sisters in person for six years.
 He feels a sense of hopelessness and a loss of freedom which is felt even more acutely as he’s less than 20 miles from his family but isn’t permitted to leave Mardin.
 He vocalized that citizenship is many other countries favors the wealthy and he feels defeated.
 He currently works as an English teacher.
 Lately he feels that the Turkish people are becoming increasingly less tolerant of Syrians in their country, commenting that some people are using hashtags on instagram that are hateful toward Syrians.
 In spite of this, he has a big heart.
 He put up with our escapade as we corralled the kitten into a box for transport and he continues to send photos and follows-up with us about the kitten.
 He took the kitten to the vet and paid for injections for an infection the kitten suffered from.
 We are so touched.
 He did not have to take on this responsibility on top of his own hardships.
 We are so thankful that our kitten found a loving home.